bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ## Running an Example with the Sample Data ##

 We got everything in place.
 We can now start the application and use Swagger to query it.
-But Visual Studio 2022 has now comes with the "Endpoints Explorer" to execute HTTP Requests against HTTP endpoints.
+But Visual Studio 2022 now comes with the "Endpoints Explorer" to execute HTTP Requests against HTTP endpoints.
 Though it's not fully-fledged yet, I think it'll improve with time and it already covers a lot of use cases.

 You can find the Endpoints Explorer at: